rishi-raj-jain/double-trouble/data/blog/sam_connectors_cdk.md

 ## CDK and least privilege

-For Nodejs lambdas aws purposefully provides the [lambda-function-nodejs](https://www.npmjs.com/package/@aws-cdk/aws-lambda-nodejs) construct.
-It makes working with nodejs lambdas much easier for example due to its esbuild integration, so let's start with this.

-The NodejsFunction construct also creates an implicit iam role for us by default.
-With only a few lines we have our bucket and our lambda:
+It is not like the CDK doesnt already have policy templates.
+Using the [lambda-function-nodejs](https://www.npmjs.com/package/@aws-cdk/aws-lambda-nodejs) construct we can quickly have ourselves a lambda function.
+The NodejsFunction construct here also creates an implicit iam role for us by default.

 ```javascript
 const myfunc = new NodejsFunction(this, "nodejs", {